Collaborative Arts (COART-UT)

 COART-UT 604 Intermediate Screenwriting (3 Credits)

-A continuation of the training presented in Fundamentals of Developing the Screenplay.
+A continuation of the training presented in Making a Scene: Screenwriting and Intro to Screenwriting.
 Required work in the class includes extensive scene work.
-Guided by their screenwriting instructor, students will complete the screenplay begun in Fundamentals of Developing the Screenplay and then do a rewrite or they may begin, complete, and rewrite a new full-length screenplay.
+Guided by their screenwriting instructor, students will complete the screenplay begun in Intro to Screenwriting and then do a rewrite or they may begin, complete, and rewrite a new full-length screenplay.
 The focus in this class will be on story structure and development and the completion of a full-length screenplay.
 If you plan to do a new work, you must come to the first class with three ideas for full-length screenplays.
 Each idea can be described in one or two paragraphs.

 Grading: Ugrd Tisch Graded